Best Used Hybrid Cars Under £10,000

 Looking for a hybrid car on a £10,000 budget?

 When you hear the phrase 'hybrid car' you may not be aware there are actually three different types of hybrid vehicles; a mild hybrid (MHEV), a self-charging hybrid (HEV) and a plug-in hybrid (PHEV).

 Understandably it can be confusing trying to determine which type of hybrid car is the most suitable for you so we have a separate blog that highlights the differences between these hybrid vehicles.

 As years have gone by more and more hybrid cars have started to enter the used car market and there are now plenty of options available, even if you have a budget of under £10,000.
 Due to more advanced technology, used PHEVs tend to be priced a bit higher but it won't be long before they begin to feature in this article.
 Below we highlight 10 used hybrid cars you could get behind the wheel of for less than £10k.

 Lexus CT 200h

-Standard specification has always been high on Lexus models, and the CT is no different with all models featuring alloy wheels, dual zone climate control air conditioning, push button start and privacy glass.
+Standard specification has always been high on Lexus models, and the CT is no different with all models featuring alloy wheels, dual zone climate control, push button start and privacy glass.

 Toyota Auris Hybrid

-Launched a year earlier than the CT 200h, in 2010 the Auris Hybrid was the first C-segment (family hatchback) to feature a full hybrid drivetrain courtesy of the same 1.8-litre petrol/electric system used in the Lexus.
+A year before the CT 200h, the Toyota Auris Hybrid was launched in 2010 as the first C-segment (family hatchback) to feature a full hybrid drivetrain courtesy of the same 1.8-litre petrol engine and electric motor used in the Lexus HEV.

 Given that it was a Toyota and not a Lexus branded product, prices were lower and that's reflected in the used market, where plenty of examples reside for under the £10,000 price point we are looking at here.